 - Follow instructions for mixing and injecting the medication.

-- Once mixed, it should be used immediately or can be stored it in the refrigerator for up to 24 hours.
+- Once mixed, it should be used right away or can be stored in the refrigerator for up to 24 hours.

 If you are using the PegIntron Redipen (pre-filled syringe):

 - Store unused pens in the refrigerator.
-Take one out about 30 minutes prior to giving the injection to allow it to come to room temperature.
+Take one out about 30 minutes before giving the injection to allow it to come to room temperature.

 - Be sure that the dose of Redipen you have matches what you were prescribed.